Hazardous Chemical Reporting

 Effective in 2014, North Carolina has implemented Tier 2 reporting fees.

-If you have questions, you may Email Rowan County’s Tier II Program Office.
+If you have questions, you may Email the Rowan County’s Tier II Program Office.